-We also own 85% of the capital stock of North American Site Developers, Inc. ("NASDI"), a demolition service provider located in the Boston, Massachusetts area.
-NASDI's principal services consist of interior and exterior demolition of commercial and industrial buildings, salvage and recycling of related materials, and removal of hazardous substances and materials.
-One NASDI management stockholder retains a 15% non-voting interest in NASDI, which is reflected as the minority interest in the Company's consolidated financial statements.
-Since the acquisition of NASDI in 2001, the Company has operated in two reportable segments: dredging and demolition.
+On April 24, 2001, the Company purchased 80% of the capital stock of North American Site Developers, Inc. ("NASDI"), a demolition services provider located in the Boston, Massachusetts area.
+In 2003, the Company increased its ownership in NASDI to 85%.
+One NASDI management stockholder retains a 15% non-voting interest in NASDI.
+With the acquisition of NASDI, the Company began operating in two reportable segments: dredging and demolition.
+Financial information about the Company's segments is provided in Note 16, "Segment information" in the Notes to the Consolidated Financial Statements.